-To qualify for award of the degree of Graduate Certificate in Education (Leadership) a candidate shall accrue an aggregate of at least 40 credit points, including satisfactory completion of the core subjects noted below.
+To qualify for award of the degree of Graduate Certificate in Education a candidate shall accrue an aggregate of at least 40 credit points, including satisfactory completion of the core subjects noted below.

-CONTENT OF THE COURSE OF STUDY CORE SUBJECTS EDU400/a Biblical Foundations of Education EDU501/a Worldviews and Educational Practice EDU505 A Biblical Vision for Christian School Leadership Note: the "a" versions are the core subjects that are offered via the NICE@School supported delivery mode.
-3x10 ELECTIVES Students may then choose one of the following subjects as an elective: EDU506 Biblical Principles of School Management EDU561 Leading Quality Teaching and Learning EDU565 Mentoring, Supervising, and Coaching in Educational Contexts 1x10 SPECIALISATION There are no specialisations RULES OF PROGRESSION 3 core subjects and one elective (or fourth Core, leading to Masters of Education (Leadership)) OTHER PROTOCOLS OF THE COURSE 10 credit points per subject with 1 point being 10 hours of study per week.
-Total hours per subject is 130 hours.
-PRE-REQUISITES FOR SPECIFIC SUBJECTS Pre-requisites are noted on each subject outline.
-Students must have completed the pre-requisite to enrol in the subject.
-NESTED COURSES The Graduate Certificate in Education (Leadership) is a nested award in the Master of Education (Leadership) designed to equip education professionals with an understanding of a biblical perspective on the philosophical foundations of educational leadership.
-It can be a destination course or exit point, thus allowing flexibility for students who may wish to start with a short postgraduate course before committing to a Master of Education (Leadership) or for students who need to exit the Master of Education (Leadership) earlier than intended, due to unforeseen personal or professional reasons.
-PROPOSED COURSE PROGRESSION Please refer to Appendix 1 .
+CONTENT OF THE COURSE OF STUDY CREDIT POINTS CORE SUBJECTS EDU400/a Biblical Foundations of Education EDU501/a Worldviews and Educational Practice EDU503 Curriculum Development in Christian Schools EDU507 Reflective Pedagogy 4x10 Note: the "a" versions are the core subjects that are offered via the NICE@School supported delivery mode.
+ELECTIVES There are no elective subjects SPECIALISATION There are no specialisations RULES OF 4 core subjects.
+The first two core subjects EDU400/a and EDU501/a are PROGRESSION expected to be completed before enrolling in EDU503 and EDU507.
+OTHER PROTOCOLS 10 credit points per subject with 1 point being 10 hours of study per week.
+Total OF THE COURSE hours per subject is 130 hours.
+PRE-REQUISITES FOR Pre-requisites are noted on each subject outline.
+Students must have completed SPECIFIC SUBJECTS the pre-requisite to enrol in the subject.
+NESTED COURSE The Graduate Certificate in Education is a four-subject (40 credit point) award, nested within the Master of Education.

-For information on the teaching faculty for this course, please visit the NICE website.
+For information on the teaching faculty for these subjects, please visit the National Institute for Christian Education website.